 - Computed Tomography angiography (CTA).
 This is another non-invasive test that combines a CT scan with the injection of a dye to create pictures of the blood vessels in the legs.

 - Catheter angiography.
-This minimally invasive procedure involves guiding a catheter through an Arteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. in your groin or wrist to the affected area and using X-rays to see how an injected dye flows through your Arteries are blood vessels that carry blood to your heart and other parts of your body..
+This minimally invasive procedure involves guiding a catheter through an artery in your groin or wrist to the affected area and using X-rays to see how an injected dye flows through your arteries.

 The importance of angiograms in determining a PAD treatment plan